Anorexia

 What are the symptoms of anorexia nervosa?

-People who have anorexia often strongly deny that they have a problem.
-It's most often up to their loved ones to get help for them.
+People who have anorexia may not know that they have a serious health condition.
+So it's important that other people in their life offer support and try to get help for them.
 If you're worried about someone, you can look for certain signs.

 • Base their self-esteem on how they view their body weight and shape.